-While it is important to have healthy eating habits during pregnancy, it is not recommended that you attempt to lose weight.
-Losing weight places the health of the growing foetus at risk, particularly if the baby is of a low birth weight.
+While it’s important to maintain healthy eating habits during pregnancy, it’s not recommended that you attempt to lose weight during this time.
+Losing weight places the health of your growing foetus at risk, particularly if the baby is of a low birth weight.

-Further reasons for not strictly dieting during pregnancy include:
+Further reasons you shouldn’t diet during pregnancy include:

-- Inadequate energy intake could ‘starve’ the foetus of nutrients, especially in the third trimester, and increase the risk of a low birth weight baby.
+- Inadequate energy intake could ‘starve’ the foetus of nutrients, especially during the third trimester, and increase the risk of your baby having a low birth weight.

-- Excessive weight loss can produce ketones, a by-product of fat breakdown, that may be detrimental to the baby’s development.
+- Excessive weight loss can produce ketones, a by-product of fat breakdown, which may be detrimental to the baby’s development.

-- The mother runs the risk of ill-health both during pregnancy and in subsequent years e.g. inadequate calcium will increase the risk of osteoporosis (brittle bones) in later years.
+- The mother runs the risk of ill health, both during pregnancy and in subsequent years, for example inadequate calcium obtained during pregnancy can increase the risk of osteoporosis (brittle bones) in later years.

-- Unbalanced nutrition during pregnancy can severely affect milk production during lactation.
-Adequate protein and energy is required for optimal growth of the mammary glands.
-Even adequate nutrition during lactation may not overcome the lack of mammary gland growth that occurred during pregnancy.
+- Inadequate nutrition during pregnancy can severely affect your milk production during lactation.
+Adequate protein and energy intake is essential to support optimal growth of the mammary glands.
+Even obtaining adequate nutrition during lactation might not be enough to overcome the lack of mammary gland growth that occurred during pregnancy.

 Special Nutritional Requirements

-During pregnancy, nutrients are of vital importance as both the developing foetus and the mother have nutritional needs.
-It is important to ensure that your intake of vital nutrients is covered by a healthy diet.
-However, most pregnant women do not meet their nutritional needs through diet alone and find that a vitamin and mineral supplement is necessary.
+During pregnancy, nutrients are vitally important in meeting both the developing foetus and the mother’s nutritional needs.
+It’s important to ensure your diet provides adequate nutrients to support your needs.
+However, most pregnant women don’t meet their nutritional needs through diet alone, and require a vitamin and mineral supplement to meet these demands.

 There are many supplements designed specifically for pregnant women.
 Talk to your health care provider about the right supplement for you.

-The following is a guide to some of the most important nutrients that may require supplementation:
+The following is a guide to some important nutrients that often require supplementation:

 Inadequate calcium intake during pregnancy can increase a woman’s risk of developing osteoporosis later in life.
-It is therefore important to ensure that your calcium intake is adequate throughout pregnancy and the period during which you are breastfeeding.
+It is therefore important to ensure that your calcium intake is adequate throughout your pregnancy, and during the breastfeeding period.

-You may find that you have an adequate calcium intake from your diet if you include two or more servings of dairy foods per day.
-However, you may require a supplement – discuss your needs with your doctor.
+You may find that you can obtain adequate amounts of calcium from your diet alone if you include two or more servings of dairy foods per day.
+However, you may also require a supplement – discuss your needs with your doctor.

-Folate is helpful in preventing neural tube defects (NTDs), such as spina bifida, in newborn babies.
-Seventy per cent of cases of NTDs can be prevented by women increasing their intake of folate to .5 mg per day at least a month before conception and in the first three months of pregnancy.
-The timing is essential because NTDs occur in the first few weeks of pregnancy, when the baby’s brain and spinal cord are forming.
+Folate is important for preventing neural tube defects (NTDs), such as spina bifida, in newborn babies.
+70% of NTDs could be prevented by women increasing their folate intake to 0.5 mg per day at least a month prior to conception, and during the first three months of pregnancy.
+The timing is essential as NTDs occur in the first few weeks of pregnancy, when the baby’s brain and spinal cord are forming.

-Folate is a form of a water-soluble B vitamin.
-It occurs naturally in many foods.
-Folic acid is the synthetic version of folate and is found in supplements and fortified foods.
+Folate is a form of a water-soluble B vitamin, occurring naturally in many foods.
+Folic acid is the synthetic version of folate, found in supplements and fortified foods.

-- Include foods in your diet that have been fortified with folate, such as breakfast cereals.
+- Include foods that have been fortified with folate in your diet, such as breakfast cereals.

-- Take a folic acid supplement.
+- Try a folic acid supplement.
 Don’t rely on your normal multivitamin to provide the required daily amount of folate as most supplements only contain minimal amounts.

-During pregnancy, extra iron is required for the increase in the mother’s blood volume and for the normal growth of the foetus and placenta.
-Since it can be difficult to get the recommended amounts of iron from food, a daily supplement may be prescribed.
-The extra iron promotes adequate stores in the mother’s body to be used during breastfeeding.
-An iron supplement may also be beneficial in combating fatigue.
+During pregnancy, extra iron is required to support the increase in the mother’s blood volume, and the normal growth of the foetus and placenta.
+Since it can be difficult to consume the required amount of iron from food alone, a daily supplement may be prescribed.
+The extra iron intake promotes adequate stores in the mother’s body, which can be used during breastfeeding.
+An iron supplement may also be beneficial for combating fatigue.

 Potential Food Hazards

-During pregnancy, there are certain foods that should be avoided due to the health risks they pose to the developing foetus.
-The following is a brief guide to some of the potential food hazards.
-If you are concerned about any of the recommendations or your intake of any of the listed foods, please discuss your concerns with your doctor.
+During pregnancy, there are certain foods you should avoid due to the health risks they pose to the developing foetus.
+Below is a guide to some potential food hazards.
+If you’re concerned about any of the recommendations or your intake of any of these foods, discuss your concerns with your doctor.

-A mother’s excess alcohol intake during pregnancy can cause physical, mental or behavioural problems that can affect the child throughout his or her life.
-Studies have shown that consuming alcohol during pregnancy can harm the developing child’s brain and maybe even their DNA.
+Excess alcohol by a mother intake during pregnancy can lead to physical, mental or behavioural problems which may affect the child throughout his or her life.
+Studies have shown that consuming alcohol during pregnancy can harm the developing child’s brain, and maybe even their DNA.

-The most serious problems manifest in what is known as Foetal Alcohol Syndrome, or FAS.
-Children with FAS may experience the following problems:
+The most serious problems manifest as Foetal Alcohol Syndrome, or FAS.
+Children with FAS may experience the following:

 - Small birth weight